kfirkimchi/Space-Missions-Analysis/README.md

-*Assignment - EDA report on space missions and launches dataset across the years.
+Assignment - EDA report on space missions and launches dataset 1957-2020

 *The dataset (from Kaggle) is a csv file named "mission_launches.csv"